 We have grouped the skills required to be a ‘good’ reader into six key areas.
 To support us in understanding the skills we are being taught, practicing and using, each of these is then linked to a corresponding character.

-Year 5 - Foxes organised a Stay and Read session, where they invited parents and carers to join them in school for an hour of fun reading activities.
+Year 5 - Foxes organised a Stay & Read session, where they invited parents and carers to join them in school for an hour of fun reading activities.
 They based the session around a brilliant book called The Mystery of the Clockwork Sparrow, and shared some of the ways they get 'into' a story with their families, including vocabulary games, exploring character feelings and choosing pictures to match sections of the story.

 If you're looking for a place in Nursery or Reception, you can find out lots more about our school in our Early Years Prospectus.